Acleppe/dating_data/README.md

 <BR>

-Visually the result doesn't support the feature importance results above.
+Visually the result doesn't seem to support the feature importance results above.
 The slope for _Age_ is much flatter than that for _Attraction_.
 This is not a definitive result (for one, because we shouldn't use a linear regression in this situation); it's just a basic litmus test to see if things are in the right ballpark.
 This plot suggests that we are not.

 ##### Logit Coefficients
 Curious, I wanted to find the basic correlation between _Age_, _Attraction_, and _Like_This_Person?_ to further support that the initial feature importances seemed askew.
 Since our dependent variable of _Like_This_Person?_ is binary, a standard OLS linear regression is [not advised](http://thestatsgeek.com/2015/01/17/why-shouldnt-i-use-linear-regression-if-my-outcome-is-binary/).
 So, using __Sci-Kit Learn__'s `LogisticRegression` module (`C=1.0, penalty='l1'`), the following coefficients were calculated for the two variables in question.